AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/05-Power-Budget/Power-Budget.md

 ## Conclusions

-From the prepare Power Budget, I found that I do not have enough power to run all components at once via the 9V 3A barrel jack.
-This however shouldnt cause any issues for my component since the the large power draws in the system wont run at the same time.
+From the prepared Power Budget, it was determined that the total current draw of all components would exceed the 9 V 3 A barrel-jack supply if all loads operated simultaneously.
+However, this estimate uses stall current values for the motors, which represent worst-case startup conditions.
+In practice, the motors will not all start or run at the same time, and the control logic limits concurrent operation of high-current devices (motors).
+As a result, the maximum expected operating current remains within the power supply’s rated capability.

 ## Resouces